apache/linkis-website/community/how-to-release.md

 ### 5.1 Linkis community voting stage

 - To vote in the Linkis community, send a voting email to `dev@linkis.apache.org`.
-PMC needs to check the correctness of the version according to the document, and then vote.
+PMC members needs to check the correctness of the version according to the document, and then vote.
 After at least 72 hours have passed and three `+1 PMC member` votes have been counted, you can enter the next stage of voting.
 - Announce the results of the voting and send an email to the result of the voting to `dev@linkis.apache.org`.

 #### 5.1.1 Linkis community voting template